-Please note that due to COVID-19 Community Councils are unable to hold public meetings at present.
+Please note that due to the ongoing COVID-19 pandemic Community Councils are unable to hold public meetings at present.
 The best method of communication is via e-mail to their secretaries, details of which can be found in the download section below.

 The role of community councils is to express the views of the community to local authorities and other public bodies, and to take action in the interests of its community.

 West Lothian Council is required by law to have a Scheme for the Establishment of Community Councils in its area.
 However, community councils are not part of the council's structure - they are independent bodies who run their own affairs.

 The council arranges the community council elections which take place every 4 years in September or October.
 The next elections will take place in September/October 2025.
 There are currently 34 community councils in operation.
 A list of their office bearers can be found in the download section at the foot of the page.

 There are 5 areas with no community councils in operation.
 These are Bridgend, Longridge, Philpstoun, Uphall Station and Westfield & Bridgehouse.
 Further information about the process to set a community council up in these areas can be found here

 The council provides basic annual grant funding and advice to community councils but what a community council does once it has been established, is a matter for each community council to determine.

 The Community Council Liaison Officer is able to provide advice and assistance.
 The council's Liaison Officer is Lorraine McGrorty who is based at West Lothian Civic Centre in Livingston.
 Telephone 01506 281609 or e-mail email@example.com.

 A new Scheme for Establishment of Community Councils in West Lothian and amended boundaries was adopted by the council on 31st August 2021.
 The Scheme sets out the basic rules which all community councils in West Lothian are expected to comply with.